Revisit retirement planning but remain as steadfast as possible

 If most of your money is tied up in your business, retirement can be a challenge.
 So if you haven’t already set up a tax-advantaged retirement plan, consider setting one up this year.
 If you might be subject to the NIIT, this may be particularly beneficial because retirement plan contributions can reduce your MAGI and thus help you reduce or avoid this 3.8% tax.
 Keep in mind that, if you have employees, they generally must be allowed to participate in the plan, provided they work enough hours and meet other qualification requirements.
 Here are a few options that may allow you to make large contributions:

 Defined benefit plan.
 This plan sets a future pension benefit and then actuarially calculates the contributions needed to attain that benefit.
-The maximum annual benefit generally is $210,000 for 2016 — or 100% of average earned income for the highest three consecutive years, if less.
+The maximum compensation for benefit purposes for 2020 is generally $230,000 — or 100% of average earned income for the highest three consecutive years, if less.
 Because it’s actuarially driven, the contribution needed to attain the projected future annual benefit may exceed the maximum contributions allowed by other plans, depending on your age and the desired benefit.

-You can make deductible contributions until the due date of your 2017 return, provided your plan existed on December 31, 2016.
-Warning: Employer contributions are generally required and must be paid quarterly if there was a shortfall in funding for the prior year.
+You can make deductible 2020 contributions until the due date of your 2020 income tax return, including extensions — provided your plan exists on Dec.
+31, 2020.
+Warning: Employer contributions generally are required.

-If you’re facing financial challenges this year, it may be tempting to make withdrawals from your retirement plans.
-But generally this should be a last resort.
+Generally, making early withdrawals from a retirement plan should be a last resort.
 With a few exceptions, retirement plan distributions made before age 59½ are subject to a 10% penalty, in addition to any income tax that ordinarily would be due on a withdrawal.

-This means that, if you’re in the top federal tax bracket of 39.6%, you can lose nearly half of your withdrawal to federal taxes and penalties.
+Keep in mind that, for early withdrawals that don't qualify as COVID-19-related distributions (or qualify for another exception), if you’re in the top federal tax bracket, you can lose nearly half of your withdrawal to federal taxes and penalties.
 If you’re also subject to state income taxes and/or penalties, the total of your taxes and penalties almost certainly will exceed 50%.
 Even if you’re in a lower bracket, you can lose a substantial amount to taxes and penalties.
 Additionally, you’ll lose the potential tax-deferred future growth on the amount you’ve withdrawn.